A Short Guide to Project Cost Estimation Methods

 Know the importance of cost estimation in project management to create correct project budgets.

 Once you have completed your project estimate, it becomes a project budget if the client approves it.
 And the project budget shows the total cost allocated by the client.

-Making proper estimations, creating project budgets and controlling costs is essential to project success.
+Making proper estimations, creating project budgets, and controlling costs are essential to project success.
 Creating a proper project budget is an important factor that affects almost everything within a project.
 Note that conflicts between the client and the contractor often arise from wrong estimations.
 In this article, we talked about the importance of cost estimation in project management.
 You can use the comments section to add or share anything regarding cost estimation in project management.

 Over 12 years of global & rich experience in Portfolio & Program Delivery Management in leading & managing IT Governance, PMO, IT Portfolio/Program, IT Products, IT service delivery management, Budget Management, and more.